jerkar/springboot-plugin/README.md

 * Generation of the executable jar
 * Generation of the executable war file (if WEB-INF present)

-The `JkSpringbootBuild` super class contains dependency management (version of modules to use & modules to excludes from transitive dependency resolution).
+The `JkSpringbootBuild` super class contains dependency management (version of modules to use & modules to excludes from transitive dependency resolution) along classical methods to build and run the application.

 ### Writing extra run classes